 I walked away that day with a true feeling of no regrets, and the sadness that I felt was the exact same reason I feel sad after any breakup (well, unless she’s absolutely bat-shit crazy) – the feeling of losing a friend.
-Compounded with a longing for the nostalgic feelings that we had at the start, to replace the shitty feelings of failure and the end of a mini era.
+Compounded with a longing for the nostalgic feelings that we had at the start, to replace the lamentable feelings of failure and the end of a mini era.

 Do you think long-term travellers can hold down a relationship?
 What is your personal experience?
 Would you have chosen to Mint, or Almond flavoured Magnum?